BandonC/BandonC/README.md

 **Ontario Public Service** - Enterprise Architecture Office, Children, Youth & Social Services I&IT Cluster *May 2025 - April 2026*

 Built the **AI Intake Tool**: a governance platform that moves ministry AI use cases through a stage-based lifecycle of assessment, review, and approval.
-Started as sole developer, finished owning the product.
+Started as a dev, finished as a product owner/dev.

 | Area | Work |
 | :--- | :--- |